 Configuring interaction with the external tool

-In the Tool to run on changes area, specify the tool to use, the arguments to pass to it, the expected output file types, etc.
+In the Tool to run on changes area, specify the tool to use, the arguments to pass to it, the expected output file types, and so on.

 $FileNameWithoutExtension$, that will be replaced with actual file names.

-- In the Output paths to refresh text box, specify the files where the tool stores its output: the resulting source code, source maps, and dependencies.
+In the Output paths to refresh field, specify the files where the tool stores its output: the resulting source code, source maps, and dependencies.
 Based on these settings, WebStorm recognizes the files generated through compilation.

 Expand the Working Directory and Environment Variables hidden area.